SankalpC10/Leetcode/README.md

 # Leetcode
-Solutions to Problems on Leetcode in CPP.
+Solutions to Problems on Leetcode.